 - You can rent gear from a local REI (like snowshoes or backpacking gear) so you don’t have to fly with extra gear or purchase gear you might not use again.

 - You can borrow clothing from a close friend to wear as part of your elopement or wedding day.
-We’ve had multiple brides borrow a cute jean jacket or shawl to wear when it was cold.
+I’ve had multiple brides borrow a cute jean jacket or shawl to wear when it was cold.